Data is king. Understanding customer behavior is the key to a successful ecommerce business.

 LTV is total profit divided by the number of customers.

 The lifetime value measures how much profit you make per customer over time.
 This indicator is usually an ever-increasing number, especially if you’re retaining customers.
+Retention data is essential for accurately calculating LTV, as it reveals how long customers stay active and continue generating revenue.

 5. Segmentation and Cohort Analysis